Tooned In

-Tooned In is an American game show that premiered on Nickelodeon on February 8, 2021.
+Tooned In is an American game show that aired on Nickelodeon from February 8, 2021 to July 1, 2022.

 Premise

 In Tooned In, an animated A.I. robot named Nicky (voiced by Rama Vallury) hosts a game show where kid contestants compete in a battle of Nickelodeon cartoon knowledge for the chance to be named the night's big winner and take home exciting prizes.
 Each episode features three kids who must solve animation questions across slime-filled rounds of trivia until only one contestant is left in the competition.
 The final kid will then be declared the episode's big winner and move on to a special prize round to compete against Nicky and climb the robot's motherboard for a chance to win the $1,000 grand prize.

 Gameplay

 The game is divided into two rounds; in the first round, questions are asked on the buzzers and are worth 10 points each, with 10 points deducted for a wrong answer.
 In season two, five categories are shown for round one, with Nicky choosing the first and the player with the last correct answer choosing the next.
 Also in season two, questions are worth 100 points, with none being deducted for a wrong answer.
 In season one and briefly in season two, the players who failed to answer correctly got slimed after each question.
 In season two, every player gets slimed, usually after the category ends.
 The last question of the round is "The Impossible Question" where the three contestants are usually shown a picture or video with a certain number of objects and have to secretly enter a guess as to how many there are.
 Whoever is the closest, either high or low, receives 20 points (200 in season two).

 In round two, questions are worth 20 points (200 in season two), up or down.
 In season one, there was a game that almost always appeared in round two called "Cartoon Cosplay" in which a man named "the Nicktoon Nickgoon" dressed up as a Nicktoon character and asked questions usually related to the character.
 In season two, the first game of the round is a stunt that the players must complete, in order to answer a question.
 The main game ends with a speed round called "All The Answers" where Nicky asks 10 questions while 12 possible answers are revealed on a monitor to his left.
 In the case of a tiebreaker, one more question is asked.
 Correct answers are worth +/-25 points (200 in season two), with the winner moving on to the bonus round.